 The Secretariat is the brainchild of several stakeholders who came together during consultations on the National Climate Change Response Strategy, and it is also an endorsement by two meetings of Permanent Secretaries that were held on June 2, 2011 and January 27, 2012.

-The Interim Inter-Ministerial Climate Change Secretariat, which is housed under the Ministry of National Development Planning, is Zambia’s national coordinating body for all climate change related activities in the country.
+The Interim Inter-Ministerial Climate Change Secretariat, which is housed under the Ministry of Finance, is Zambia’s national coordinating body for all climate change related activities in the country.
 Its establishment was recommended by stakeholders during consultations of the National Climate Change Response Strategy (NCCRS), and endorsed by two meetings of Permanent Secretaries on June 2, 2011 and January 27, 2012.

 It must be noted that the then Ministry of Tourism, Natural Resources and Environment played a pivotal role in the development of the NCCRS.

 The Secretariat was established in 2012 under the then Ministry of Finance and National Planning for the purpose of creating a focal point for all climate change related activities in Zambia, including coordination across sectors and projects and to facilitate information sharing and dialogue between governmental and non-governmental stakeholders.

 The umbrella body will coordinate and provide strategic and policy oversight for all climate change activities.